-- SBK Technical Director and Technical Stewards - Race Direction Members - FIM Stewards - Tyre Manufacturer's staff - Riders and Team Managers of motorcycles staying in the parc fermé - Three mechanics per motorcycle until dismissed by the technical stewards b) Inspection area
+- SBK Technical Director and Technical Stewards - Race Direction Members - FIM Stewards - Tyre Manufacturer's staff - Riders of the motorcycles staying in the parc fermé.
+The rider and Team Manager should move to the edge of the parc fermé as soon as possible and leave when the rider is no longer required (eg after weighing or protective equipment inspections). - Two mechanics per motorcycle until dismissed by the technical stewards b) Inspection area